semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 **Side effects**

 Being on the spotlight has some side effects.
 In my case — up to this point — they were all positive.
 I got precious feedback on different channels.
 Twitter was the most direct one to engage with readers.
 Tumblr also helped a lot, since sharing was very easy for readers.
-The whole process was very fruitful to discover interesting people. [xnocontact]
+The whole process was very fruitful to discover new people, and their works. [xnocontact]

 — One of the best "how I work" posts I've ever read.
 (Dustin Harbin)

-[I also got promoted on Pocket, which also brought new readers.]
+I also got promoted on Pocket, which also brought new readers.

 **Technical aspects**

 Hacker News has an enourmous reader base.
-As per my analysis, they use diverse technologies to access your content.
+As per my analysis, these readers use diverse technologies to access your content.
 That being said, your understanding of your content and your readers' may be completely different. [xdiv]

 The best part of having many readers is, you learn a lot in the process.
 One thing I noticed was, the pages were taking too long to load, however I was able to reduce page load time by 600% to around 2 seconds. [xgtmetrix]